 I don’t know about you guys, but I am sick of clomping around in heavy winter boots.
 In fact, I blame boots for my winter weight gain because they make my thighs look deceptively thin.
 Forget holiday eating and taking the subway everywhere – it’s the boots.

-Combat boots are classic, but that means they often turn into go-to shoes and can sometimes be a little annoying.
-A short boot in a bright color will look fresh without becoming overwhelming, and can be surprisingly versatile!
-This is an excellent way to color block your outfit right down to your toes, so don’t be afraid to experiment.
-These can look grungy and punk, as the style gods intended combat boots to be or high-fashion.
+Combat boots are classic, but that means they often turn into go-to shoes and can sometimes be a little boring.
+A short boot in a bright colour will look fresh without becoming overwhelming, and can be surprisingly versatile!
+This is a great way to colour block your outfit right down to your toes, so don’t be afraid to experiment.
+These can look grungy and punk, as the style gods intended combat boots to be, or high-fashion.
 For those who prefer to be low-key, go for a maroon or dark blue, or lighter pastel shades for a softer look.